ipspace/blog/content/posts/2021/11/anycast-mpls.md

                  interface Ethernet3
 ```

 The final test (**traceroute** from L1 to anycast IP address) failed on Arista cEOS or vEOS.
-The data plane implementation of Arista's virtual devices seems to be a bit limited: even though there are several next hops in the EOS routing table and LFIB, I couldn't find a nerd knob to force more than one entry into Linux routing table (which is used for packet forwarding).
+The data plane implementation of Arista's virtual devices seems to be a bit limited: even though there are several next hops in the EOS routing table and LFIB, I couldn't find a nerd knob to force more than one entry into the Linux routing table (which is used for packet forwarding).

 However, if you repeat the same tests on Cisco IOS with **ip cef load-sharing algorithm include-ports source destination** configured, you'll see **traceroute** printouts ending on different anycast nodes: